whoislewys/screenkey/README.rst

   screenkey

-Again, if Screenkey works correctly after the change, inspect the content of your startup files to make the change permanent.
+Again, if Screenkey works correctly after the change, inspect the contents of your startup files as above to make the change permanent.

-You should always check the documentation of your distribution for more
+You should always check the documentation of your distribution to see which input method *should* be running and how it should be configured.
-details: the above guide is not meant to be exhaustive.
-There are other subtle ways to set the input method and daemon parameters.
-If all else fails, get in touch with the authors or file an issue on Github.
+The above guide is not meant to be exhaustive.
+If nothing works, get in touch with the authors or file an issue on Github to get more help.

 Cannot stop Screenkey or no status icon